 Strap yourself in for an unforgettable road trip experience in the north of Norway.

-Despite its small size, Svolvær has a number of cultural attractions.
 Several art galleries showcase the large number of artists who have been inspired but the unique light conditions here in the Norwegian Arctic.
-Pictured here is the Dagfinn Bakke gallery.
+Pictured here (above) is the Dagfinn Bakke gallery.